Skip to main content

 Market Reference

-KAYAC games presented a belt controller for Nintendo Switch at EVO Japan, validating industry interest in alternative physical game controllers.
+KAYAC games presented a belt controller for Nintendo Switch at EVO Japan 2026, validating industry interest in alternative physical game controllers.
+The game is called Ketsu battler.

 This precedent demonstrates that the gaming industry is actively exploring innovative physical controllers beyond traditional gamepads, confirming the market potential for wearable motion-control devices like Tsunagari.